Updated September 2020

-Improvements, on the other hand, especially those done to your business assets, ought to be capitalized if:
+Improvements, on the other hand, especially those done to your business assets, should be capitalized if:

-- They add value to the asset in question, or
+- They add value to the asset in question

-- To a noticeable degree, extend the duration you can use the asset, or
+- To a noticeable degree, extend the duration you can use the asset

 Thus, improvements can’t be deducted in the year they were incurred.